-Blackboard Learn 9.1 is the computer software used to deliver this course.
-It is essential that you have reliable access to the Internet.
+Blackboard Learn Ultra is the computer software used to deliver this course.
+It is essential that you have reliable access to the Internet and a computer (versus a phone).
 It is not necessary to purchase or own your own computer but you should have a backup plan in place should you encounter computer problems.
 There are open computer labs available to all enrolled SPC students on all campuses.
 It is also the student's responsibility to have the required computer skills to complete this course.
 More information on online courses is available at www.southplainscollege.edu/online.

-IF YOU SHOULD EVER ENCOUNTER TECHNICAL DIFFICULTIES WITH THE SYSTEM, DO NOT CONTACT ME.
-YOUR FIRST PHONE CALL SHOULD GO TO 806-716-2180 or email blackboard@southplainscollege.edu.
-OTHER TECHNICAL ASSISTANCE CAN BE FOUND AT BLACKBOARD.COM, AND THE SPC WEBPAGE (THEY HAVE TUTORIALS).
-You may email to tell me that someone from SPC Blackboard assistance is helping you, but do not call me for Technical/Computer related questions.
+ASSISTANCE CAN BE FOUND AT BLACKBOARD.COM, AND THE SPC WEBPAGE (THEY HAVE TUTORIALS).
+You should then email to tell me that someone from SPC Blackboard assistance is helping you, but do not call me for Technical/Computer related questions.
 I am not the expert on that.
 I can help you on ASSIGNMENT and ANTHROPOLOGY questions ... not the "system" questions.

 Most Web educational experience will require the use of several additional browser plug-ins.
 The following list is a list of software that you will probably need to download for this class.
 It is very highly recommended that you have an anti-virus program on your computer.
-You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player.
-Students seem to have problems watching videos on an Apple/Mac devise.
+You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player, VLC, or QUICKTIME.
+Students seem to have problems watching videos on an Apple/Mac device.
+[VLC might be the best to download]